 Easy Fruity Pebbles Treats are a colorful and fruity twist on the classic rice krispie treats.
-Handheld, no bake treats full of gooey marshmallow and brightly colored cereal and are a treat the whole family will love!
+They're handheld, no bake treats full of gooey marshmallow and brightly colored cereal and are a treat the whole family will love!

-They're a bright and fun twist on regular rice krispies treats and heart shaped rice krispie treats!
+They're a bright and fun twist on regular rice krispies treats and heart shaped rice krispie treats, smore rice krispie treats, and they're an easy recipe to make with your kids.

 Ingredients